 Firstly, let’s address the elephant in the room – Google’s official definition of a ‘bounce’ is ‘a single-page session on your site'.
 Basically, someone has hit your landing page and then left without exploring deeper into your site.

 If you've got a high bounce rate, that means that most likely you have confusing design or content, upfront requests for too much personal info or simply ugly pages.

 This isn't an exhaustive list of reasons, however, these are some common ones to look out for.
 New websites can also fall foul of high bounce rate, however it is harder to remedy on an older site with many pages and legacy issues.

-To get clean design, good functionality and the ability to post relevant sticky content that interests people in a way that takes into account modern consumer habits and mobile, it’s easier to look at launching a new site.
+To help reduce your bounce rate you need a clean design, good functionality and the ability to post relevant sticky content that interests people in a way that takes into account modern consumer habits and mobile.
+To manage all of this, it’s easier to look at launching a new site.

 4: Your website doesn't align with your current branding

 Now, more than ever, your website and branding need to align, or you could look at it this way – your branding and website need to match.

 For most businesses now, your website is your primary marketing tool – your shop window – so it needs to be consistent.
 You don’t expect to walk past a McDonalds and see posters of burgers named King and Whopper – it’s inconsistent and it would make you suspicious.

 It’s the same with your website.
 If you have brand guidelines for colours, fonts, image use, image style etc., stick to them.
 If not, write some and stick to them.
 Brand guidelines can be tricky to implement into an existing environment, but building them alongside a new website means from day one they become the standard.